nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

+### Adding a customer

+1. Adding a customer while all customers are being shown

+    1. Prerequisites: List all customers using the `list` command.
+Multiple customers in the list.

+    1. Test case: `add n/Bob Ang p/88765432 e/bobhnd@example.com a/John street, block 123, #01-01 b/1998 07 10  t/friend c/BMW+Coupe|2030 01 01 c/Porsche+SUV|2030 01 01 cp/MercedesBenz+SUV` <br>
+       Expected: contact with name 'Alex Yeoh' is added to the list.
+Details of the added contact shown in the status message.
+Timestamp in the status bar is updated.

+    1. Test case: `add Alex Yeoh`<br>
+       Expected: No customer is added as Alex Yeoh customer already exist in the loaded date file.<br>
+       Error details shown in the status message.
+Status bar remains the same.

+    1. Other incorrect delete commands to try: `add`
+       Expected: Similar to previous.

+1. _{ more test cases …​ }_

 ### Deleting a customer

+1. Deleting a customer while all customers are being shown

+    1. Prerequisites: List all customers using the `list` command.
+Multiple customers in the list.

+    1. Test case: `delete Alex Yeoh`<br>
+       Expected: contact with name 'Alex Yeoh' is deleted from the list.
+Details of the deleted contact shown in the status message.
+Timestamp in the status bar is updated.

+    1. Test case: `delete Invalid@Name`<br>
+       Expected: No customer is deleted.
+Error details shown in the status message.
+Status bar remains the same.

+    1. Other incorrect delete commands to try: `delete`
+       Expected: Similar to previous.

+1. _{ more test cases …​ }_

+### Finding a customer by attributes

 1. Deleting a customer while all customers are being shown